-Standing here now...as a lawyer...it seems surreal that it has been twenty-one years since the Spring of 1989 when I did my internship at the old LA City 66's at Florence and Western.
+Standing here now, as a lawyer, it seems surreal that it has been so long since the Spring of 1989 when I did my internship at the old LA City 66's station at Florence and Western.

-Kelly and Mike showed me that as serious as this job is, it can also be fun; that, more than anything, the job is about people...people who depend on and deserve the best we have to offer...every time, no matter what.
+Kelly and Mike showed me that as serious as this job is, it can also be fun; that, more than anything, the job is about people who depend on and deserve the best we have to offer every time, no matter what.

 Of course, I also learned that the right amount of armor-all makes it impossible to stay in one place on the bench seat.

-That was two decades ago.
+That was years and years ago.
 I was twenty-years-old and ready to save the world.
 And back then, I believed I could.
 And I believed I would.